Fiserv/firstvision-apac/docs/APIs/Customer-Management/List-Customers-Cards.md

 # List Customers' Cards

-The API is used to fetch the list of cards and its details associated with a customer Id along with customer demographic information.
+This API is used to fetch the list of cards and its details associated with a customer Id along with customer demographic information.

 ## Endpoint